Baribj/unicode/README.md

 4- Drag & Drop task to update its status.

 5- Task status will be updated for all users who are currently watching that Board.
+You can test this by singing in with two different users on two different browsers.

 ## Local Environment